janvikumar/tankgame--janvi-kumar/README.md

 ***Steps to Run Project
 ---
 Download the repository as a ZIP from GitHub and unzip it.
-Open a terminal, navigate into the project folder, and run: cd tankgame--janvi-kumar-main java -jar TankGame/jar/TankGame.jar
+On terminal: cd ~/Downloads/tankgame--janvi-kumar-main Command to run game: java -jar TankGame/jar/TankGame.jar Then Select Level and press start.

 ***Controls to play your Game